- Business and Employment»

 - Human Resources (HR)

-Can Workers Simply Check Their Faith At the Office Door?
+Should Workers Simply Check Their Faith at the Office Door?

 It's often said that there are three things you shouldn't discuss in the workplace: sex, politics, and religion.
 But when it comes to spirituality, it's not always as simple as agreeing to avoid the topic.
 That's because faith can often affect employees on the job in unexpected ways.

 Put yourself in the place of the following employees.
 What would you do?
 Could you check your faith at the office door?
 Could you find a way to honor both your job duties and your religious beliefs?

 - You're a server at a popular chain restaurant.
 Several times daily, wait staff must gather to clap and sing "Happy Birthday!" to customers who are there to celebrate.
 However, as a Jehovah's Witness, you object to the observance of birthdays.

 - You're a manager at Wal-mart and are a practicing Mormon.
 Your work schedule frequently conflicts with the day of your Sabbath, Sunday.1

 - You're a cashier at a grocery store and are Muslim.
 The pork and alcohol products that customers bring through your checkout lane violate your deeply held religious beliefs.2

 - You're a hospital employee who is an evangelical Christian.
 Your church requires that you spread the good word to others.
 You proselytize to co-workers, patients, and their families, offer to pray with them, and unsolicited, you email fellow employees Bible passages.
 Because of complaints, the hospital has requested that you stop.3,4